 The socca is a pancake made with chickpea flour baked with olive oil on a large round plate in a wood-fired oven.

 This specialty from Nice is to be savoured hot, right out of the oven, natural or with a bit of pepper.
 To taste the authentic socca from Nice, the Best Western Plus Hotel Masséna Nice advises you to go at Chez Pipo.
-This restaurant is located near the port of Nice and the socca has been their main specialty since the 1920s.
+This restaurant is located near the port of Nice, after the Promenade des Anglais, and the socca has been their main specialty since the 1920s.
 Discover the history of socca on the website of “Chez Pipo”.

 13 Rue Bavastro, 06000 Nice - +33 (0)4 93 55 88 82